eduardiazf/file-move/README.md

 file-move
 =======

-This is a module to move files
+This is a module to move file

 # Install